nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 That hurts.
 You used to be really good.
 Very good.
 Yeah.
 Other elf is gonna move in.

 I am complete I'm really last.
-Target Carston.
+Target Karsten.
 You're really last?
 Yeah.
 You are.

 I'm last in the initiative order.
 Yeah.
 You are.
 So this is going to, so this this elf runs up to you with its double curved blade and does a flourish and attacks you, hitting you, but not creating you.
 Clark, do you wanna be used?